 Continue to expand on a number of community safety programs to include, but not be limited to, Child Identification Programs, Identity Theft Awareness, Traffic Safety Awareness, and Neighborhood Watch.
-Target date: Ongoing.
+Target date: June 30, 2021.

-Achieve Department compliance with "Best Practice" standards as represented in a City County Insurance Services best practices survey dated June 10, 2008.
-Target date: June 30, 2013.
+Continued department compliance with "Best Practice" standards as represented in a City County Insurance Services best practices survey dated June 10, 2008.
+Target date: June 30, 2021.

-Continued commitment to the Reserve Officer recruitment and training program in order to provide for a professional and qualified pool of officers to compliment the regular officer force.
+Continue commitment to the reserve officer recruitment and training program in order to provide for a professional and qualified pool of officers to compliment the regular officer force.
 Efforts will also provide the maximum amount of police protection and services to the community.
 Target date: Ongoing.